 Labour Party members today seem immune to these arguments.
 They don’t understand just how destructive the world-view of Corbyn’s old acolytes is.
-If you’ve not seen this at first had, all of this sounds like some kind of right-wing smear campaign.
+If you’ve not seen this at first hand, all of this sounds like some kind of right-wing smear campaign.

+Speaking to Labour Party members who are younger that me, I’m completely concious that this all sounds like a bizarre conspiracy theory.
 On a personal level, I’ve found it almost impossible to … er… explain to some thoroughly decent people what is happening here in a way that they seem able to understand.
 The word “explain” should encapsulate the problem here.

 This may be because I’m totally wrong about all of this, of course.
 But if I’m right, we have to resign ourselves to the fact that they will have to learn the hard way, while the country suffers the terrible damage that the absence of Labour government brings.